 Answer: No, the Legato 88-key digital piano does not come with pedals.
 You’ll have to buy them online based on the technical specifications.

-If you’re a beginner, you may find it hard to choose the right piano for you.
+If you’re a beginner who is just starting your piano lessons, you may find it hard to choose the right piano for you.
 This review of the Williams Legato 88 key digital piano should be an eye-opener.
 It packs a ton of features and excellent functionality that might give you a bang for your buck.
+You can’t go wrong with williams digital pianos.

 This digital piano is decent enough for beginners who want an easy-to-use keyboard that also comes with a variety of features.
 My only concern is that the available features may not be sufficient for professional performers.